Kasun1Don/portfolio/README.md

 <img src="./docs/about.png" width="300"> &nbsp;

-The about section is quite simple, I wanted the highlight to be on the paragraph text in the middle of the page heirarchy and have a visual representation of the organisations I mention.
+The about section is quite simple, I wanted the highlight to be on the paragraph text in the middle of the page hierarchy and have a visual representation of the organizations I mention.
 This simple layout will scale well for tablet and desktop devices.

 <img src="./docs/skills.png" width="800"> &nbsp;

 Significant changes were made to the Skills mobile section to enhance the experience on a tablet viewport.
 Therefore, both are shown above.

-The skills section should show my three main skills for potential employers and with a visually applealing representation of each before adding more context with text below.
+The skills section should show my three main skills for potential employers and with a visually appealing representation of each before adding more context with text below.
 On a mobile viewport the visual appeal will be inviting for the user to keep scrolling down.

 However, the single column layout isn't optimal for a larger tablet layout because the user has enough space to see all three main skills at once.
 This wide layout will work well for a larger desktop viewport too.